thomasfrederikse/ECWL/README.md

 All modules called by other routines

 ## Results
-This directory contains netCDF files with all the mean sea level scenarios and the accompanying uncertainties.
-The file 'esl_results.xlsx' contains the estimated GPD parameters for each tide-gauge site, as well as the estimated 100-year amplification factor and allowance.
+This directory contains the results.
+The files 'allowance_table.pdf' and 'amp_factor_table.pdf' contain the allowances and amplification factors for each station and scenario shown in the main text.
+The folder also contains the netCDF files with all the mean sea level scenarios and the accompanying uncertainties.
+The file 'esl_results.xlsx' contains the estimated GPD parameters for each tide-gauge site, as well as the estimated 100-year amplification factor and allowance for all scenarios shown in the SUpplementary Information.